 Who is eligible to request and receive medical aid-in-dying medication?

-- he or she has a terminal illness with a prognosis of six months or less,
+- They have a terminal illness with a prognosis of six months or less to live if the disease takes its natural course.

-- he or she has mental capacity to make this medical decision and
+- They have the mental capacity to make this medical decision.

-- he or she has voluntarily expressed this request for a prescription for aid-in-dying medication.
+- They have voluntarily expressed this request for a prescription for medical aid-in-dying medication.

-No. Each health care provider has the right to choose whether or not to participate in providing medical aid-in-dying services.
-Patients whose providers choose not to participate in these services can contact Denver Health’s medical aid-in-dying clinic at 303-602-8044.
+No, the law allows for any individual to opt out of participating in providing medical aid-in-dying services.
+Patients whose providers choose not to participate in these services can contact Denver Health’s MAiD program at 303-602-8044.

-Where and when does an individual self-administer the medical aid-in-dying medication?
+Where does an individual self-administer the medical aid-in-dying medication?

-Each patient should discuss the manner and setting for self-administering medications and are encouraged to choose a private, secure and home-like setting.
+Each patient should discuss the manner and setting for self-administering medications and are encouraged to choose a private, secure, and home-like setting.
 Many patients choose to take the medication in their homes or private residences.
-The administration of medical aid-in-dying medication is not permitted at any Denver Health facility.
+The ingestion of medical aid-in-dying medication is not permitted at any Denver Health facility.

-Does a physician have to be present when the medication is taken?
+Does a physician or medical provider have to be present when the medication is taken?

-EoLOA does not require the presence of a physician when a patient takes the medical aid-in-dying medication.
-It is permissible for physician to be present at the self-administration of the medication if requested by the patient.
+EoLOA does not require the presence of a physician or medical provider when a patient takes the medical aid-in-dying medication.
+It is permissible for physicians to be present at the self-administration of the medication if requested by the patient and if the medical provider’s agency allows their presence during MAiD ingestion.
 The patient must self-administer the medication.

 What is an informed decision?